iwaari/mytoken/README.md

-# UniversityToken (UGT)
+# AITU_SE2331 (UGT)

-UniversityToken (UGT) is an ERC20 token deployed on a blockchain network that represents a tokenized asset for university use cases.
+AITU_SE2331 (UGT) is an ERC20 token deployed on a blockchain network that represents a tokenized asset for university use cases.
 It allows the transfer of tokens between addresses and provides transaction details, including timestamps, to enhance transparency.

 ## Features
 - **ERC20 Token**: Implements the ERC20 standard for token transfers.